When your WordPress contact form stops working, it’s like having your front door locked while customers are knocking.

 If your form stops working after you reactivate a plugin, then you’ve found the culprit.
 So, you might want to look for plugin alternatives to fix your form issues.

-4. Review the Plugin Settings
+Tip 4.
+Review the Form Settings

 Incorrect form plugin settings can also lead to form issues.
 So, reviewing and adjusting these settings might help resolve your form issues.